digital-asset/daml/ledger/daml-on-sql/README.rst

 .. warning::

-  For testing purposes only, the following options may also be used.
+  For testing purposes only, the following option may also be used.
   None of them is considered safe for production:

   - ``--auth-jwt-hs256-unsafe=<secret>``.